dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 <details>
 <summary>Can I run SQLFluff commands from the terminal?</summary>

-Running SQLFluff commands from the terminal isn't supported, but it's currently on the Product team's roadmap for future support.
+Currently, running SQLFluff commands from the terminal isn't supported.
 </details>

 ## Next steps